 My cousin was not only on the cheerleading team, but she was also in track, one of their best sprinters, according to her friends.
 It was no wonder she had a body that every woman craved.

-She was lean, yet beautifully curvy and muscular, only a couple of inches short of six feet.
+She was lean, yet beautifully curvy and muscular, only a couple of inches shy of six feet.

 Dressed in skinny jeans and a crop top, giving only a hint of her sculpted belly, she looked as if she had walked straight out of a fashion magazine.

 I, on the other hand, barely reached her shoulder.
-I had a big belly, flabby arms, and trunks for legs.
+I had a big belly, flabby arms, and tree trunk-like legs.

-Today, I was clothed in a flowy top—to hide my flab—and black leggings.
+Today, I was wearing a flowy top—to hide my flab—and black leggings.

 Look at her; she’s gorgeous.